Kostyantyn Zhevago: Criminal proceedings

 In March 2023, the Court in the French city of Chambery rejected the Ukrainian side's request for the extradition of Kostyantyn Zhevago, and on 10 November 2023, the Supreme Court of France rejected the Ukrainian appeal and ruled that Zhevago was not subject to extradition because Ukraine could not guarantee that Zhevago's case would be considered by an independent court.
 All restrictions on Zhevago were lifted.

-In May 2024, Zhevago received a new suspicion of withdrawing UAH 519 million from the Finance and Credit bank in collusion with two deputies.
-This new criminal case is the case materials from September 2019 and has not been trialed for more than 5 years.
-According to the investigation, in 2007-2010, Zhevago created a criminal organization, which included the chairman, members of the board of the Finance and Credit bank and other persons close to him.
+In May 2024, Zhevago received a new suspicion of withdrawing UAH 519 million from the Finance and Credit Bank in collusion with two deputies.
+This new criminal case is the case materials from September 2019 and has not been tried for more than 5 years.
+According to the investigation, in 2007-2010, Zhevago created a criminal organization, which included the chairman, members of the board of the Finance and Credit Bank, and other persons close to him.
 A company controlled by Zhevago received a loan from the bank in violation of the rules, and then the money was subsequently withdrawn to offshore accounts.
-All these accusations are unfounded according to Zhevago's lawyers, and the specified loans have been repeatedly checked by the NBU (Ukrainian Regulator) for more than 7 years and no violations were detected in accordance with these loans.
+All these accusations are unfounded according to Zhevago's lawyers, and the specified loans have been repeatedly checked by the NBU (Ukrainian Regulator) for more than 7 years, and no violations were detected in accordance with these loans.

-Zhevago has been named as the party who allegedly bribed the Chair Person of the Ukraine Supreme Court Vsevolod Kniaziev in 2023.
-On 10 July 2024, the court chose Zhevago in absentia as a preventive measure in the form of detention.
-Zhevago himself was in France at the time of the crime and at the beginning of the investigation, and denies any involvement in this case stating that the accusation is politically motivated.
+Zhevago has been named as the party that allegedly bribed the Chairman of the Ukraine Supreme Court, Vsevolod Kniaziev, in 2023.
+On 10 July 2024, the court issued a preventive measure of detention for Zhevago (ruling in absentia).
+Zhevago himself was in France at the time of the crime and at the beginning of the investigation, and denies any involvement in this case, stating that the accusation is politically motivated.

-In 2025, President Volodymyr Zelenskyy imposed sanctions on multiple oligarchs and individuals including Zhevago on suspicion of "high treason" and assisting a terrorist organization, particularly their role in compromising national security through unfavorable business agreements with Russia.
+In 2025, President Volodymyr Zelenskyy imposed sanctions on multiple oligarchs and individuals, including Zhevago, on suspicion of "high treason" and assisting a terrorist organization, particularly their role in compromising national security through unfavorable business agreements with Russia.
 The next day, the Ukrainian Prosecutor General's Office announced the opening of criminal investigations against him and other sanctioned individuals.
-Kostyantyn Zhevago denies all accusation, as he personally and his companies are on the Russian Federation's sanctions list from October 2018.
+Kostyantyn Zhevago denies all accusations, as he personally and his companies are on the Russian Federation's sanctions list from October 2018.